Valentine's Day Hits Different When You're Married

 “Can we try to be more intentional?”

 Sometimes it means examining your own walls too.
-Have you stopped reaching?
-Have you shut down to protect yourself?

 Marriage requires courage long after the wedding photos fade.